AbdulMoqeet87/Sportify2/ReadMe.md

 Ground Booking System: Users can book sports grounds based on available slots.
 Tournament Management: Organize and manage sports tournaments, including team registrations and scheduling.
 User Reviews and Ratings: Users can review and rate grounds and tournaments.
+Add Ground: Ground owner can create a new ground.
+Post Tournament: Ground owner can post a tournament.

 ****Technologies and Languages Used******